MichaelChung123/OnTime/app/assets/stylesheets/presentation.md

 Ally
 - user story
   - Davey uses an excel spreadsheet to schedule mentors and lecturers
+  - Making app transferable (thinking about how others would use it)
   - Talk about interviewing him and some mentors about what they would like to see in a scheduling app